 The process of extinction is necessitated by knowing the function of the behavior.
-Extinction works by removing that maintaining factor of the maladaptive behavior; the thing it is functioning to get, in order to make it useless.
+Extinction works by removing that reinforcement- those maintaining factors of the maladaptive behavior; the thing it is functioning to get, in order to make it useless.
 Behaviors that do not achieve their function, decrease, and are replaced by more adaptive or useful learned behaviors.
 This is a basic concept in behavioral science.
 It’s useful to note that the function of a behavior might not always be apparent, or easy to discern.
 Sometimes it takes several instances of the same behavior in similar situations to see what the function of that behavior is.

 Let’s preface examples with the 4 most common functions of learned (operant) behavior: Escape, Access (Items/Activities), Attention, and Sensory.
 Most behaviors are governed by these either individually, or in combination.
 “Control” over specifics of these functions are also theorized to be included in the exact conditions that are preferable to the individual.

 A child in a grocery store wails and grabs for candy bars on the shelves every time they go to the store.

 What might be the hypothesized function of that behavior?
 Access (to the candybars).

 It might be that somewhere along the line, that behavior was reinforced by that candybar being given to quiet the crying, or even that candy bars are a common reinforcer to crying behaviors.
 The history is useful to know, but not the most important feature in decreasing this behavior; the function is.